 4. The staple ingredients aren’t very good for you.

 Everyone dips their sushi pieces into soy sauce.
-Unfortunately, soy sauce tops my list as one of the worst condiments.
+Unfortunately, soy sauce tops our list as one of the worst condiments.
 Soy is loaded with sodium, which contributes to high blood pressure and increases your risk of a heart attack or stroke.
 Plus, nearly all soy in the U.S. is made from GMO seeds.
 I’ll pass, thanks.

 And how about all of that white rice?
 Refined carbohydrates like white rice are more empty calories.
 They enter directly into your bloodstream, causing a sugar spike then crash.
 They’ve been linked to diseases of the heart, liver, kidneys and pancreas, along with Celiac disease, gluten intolerance and allergies.
 Because each roll contains about a cup of rice, you’re getting a fair amount of this nutrient-barren food.
 Is sushi healthy?
 Not when it’s wrapped in rice.